ahasunos/caas/README.md

-# InSpec Cloud
+# Compliance as a Service

-InSpec Cloud — Not built for production, never meant to be (but hey, maybe someone will build a real one someday!).
+Compliance as a Service — Not built for production, never meant to be (but hey, maybe someone will build a real one someday!).

 This project was built as an experiment over the weekend — an attempt to make a package-based application behave like a service.
 The results?
 Well… it works, just not particularly well.